Click on the question to view the answer.

 What services does Colorado Recovery provide for dual diagnosis treatment?

-Colorado Recovery specializes in treating individuals who experience psychosis and severe mood disorders.
+Colorado Recovery is a mental illness treatment center specializing in treating individuals who experience psychosis and severe mood disorders.
 Colorado Recovery does provide dual diagnosis treatment for individuals who use substances secondary to a major mental illness.
 Services can include:

 - Toxicology screens